-The City of Scranton will continue to provide direct assistance for homeownership through the down payment and closing assistance loan program for families; it is estimated to serve 30 households over the next five years.
-Scranton estimates that 25 owner occupied homes will be rehabilitated during the five-year plan.
+The City of Scranton will continue to provide direct assistance for homeownership through the down payment and closing assistance loan program for families; it is estimated to serve 50 households over the next five years.
+Scranton estimates that 85 owner occupied homes will be rehabilitated during the five-year plan.
+In addition, the City will help construct 5 new affordable housing units over the next five-years.
 These homes will be occupied by income eligible families at or below 80% median income.
 These households will generally have income/expense ratios higher than 30% of their income.